lmacka/chicky/README.md

 1. **Create a Systemd Service File**

     ```bash
-    sudo nano /etc/systemd/system/chicky.service
+    sudo systemctl edit --force --full chicky.service
     ```

-    Add the following content to the file:
+    Add the following content to the file, updating the `User` and paths as needed:

     ```ini
     [Unit]